The Monarch Life Cycle

 Migration and Overwintering Behavior

 The monarchs’ migration from the eastern U.S. to the mountains of central Mexico is a widely known phenomenon.
 In the 1990s, nearly 700 million monarchs made the epic flight each fall from the northern plains of the U.S. and Canada to sites in the oyamel fir forests north of Mexico City.
 And while fewer people are aware of a smaller migration of monarchs from breeding areas in the West to the California coast and, to some extent, the mountains of central Mexico, this population too once numbered over one million butterflies.
 Today, only a fraction of these populations remain.
-Researchers and citizen scientists have documented declines of over 80% at the Mexican overwintering sites and 74% along the California coast.
+Researchers and community scientists have documented declines of over 80% at the Mexican overwintering sites and 74% along the California coast.

 Western monarchs aggregate in clusters at forested groves scattered along 620 miles (1,000 km) of the Pacific coast from California’s Mendocino County to Baja California, Mexico.
 Small aggregations inland from the coast have also been reported in Inyo and Kern Counties in California and in several sites in Arizona.
 The distribution of monarchs among overwintering sites changes over the season and annually, based on regional and individual site conditions.